poetaster/arduinoMI/README.md

 # arduinoMI
 Ports of mutable intstruments eurorack code to arduino.

+Current status, 15.05.2025:
+* braids works well
+* tides works well, or so I believe
+* plaits has timing issues and isn't rendering properly
+* rings is not functional yet

 This port was possible because of the work of Volker Boehm to bring MI modules to supercollider: https://github.com/v7b1/mi-UGens Very cool.

-Still need to implement proper audio rendering in plaits, but the engines from plaits all make sound :) And braids is already very clean!

 I'll release basic sketches without all the scarp hardware when I have a bit of time.
 I pushed to scarp since it makes it easy to test with inputs.
 Which is why I built scarp after all :)